radumarg/lambdaQ/doc/development-plan.md

 - Support for standard classical data types: integer, floats, booleans, strings.
 - Angle data type = 2π * fraction as bit string, or perhaps 4π * fraction, similar to OpenQASM3 data type with the same name.
 - Call-by-value operational semantics.
-- BNFC converter tool [6] to be used to generate a compiler frontend from an LBNF  grammar [7]:
+- BNFC converter tool [6] to be used to generate a compiler frontend from a LBNF  grammar [7]:
  	LBNF Grammar -> Lexer -> Abstract Syntax Tree -> Parser
 - A type checker will ensure the correctness of programs.
 - A gate can be assigned any number of controls, except for the Identity gate.
 A CTRL term to be added to the grammar.